Phase Space Electronic Structure Theory: From Diatomic Lambda-Doubling to Macroscopic Einstein-de Haas

-Before we address $\Lambda$-doubling for NO, let us briefly review phase space electronic structure theory.
+\paragraph{Brief Review of the Phase Space Method} Before we address $\Lambda$-doubling for NO, let us briefly review phase space electronic structure theory.
 Phase space electronic structure theory provides a semiclassical means to go beyond the standard BO approximation by parametrizing the electronic Hamiltonian using both the classical nuclear position ($\mathbf{X}$) and nuclear momentum ($\mathbf{P}$).
 More than ten years ago, Shenvi wrote down the first such example~\cite{shenvi2009phase}, suggesting that we diagonalize:

 Here, $\bX$ and $\bP$ are classical c-numbers, $\hat{H}_\mathrm{el}|\Phi_I\rangle = E_I|\Phi_I\rangle$ is the diagonalization of the standard electronic Hamiltonian, $\mathbf{d}_{IJ}^A = \langle\Phi_I | \frac{\partial}{\partial \mathbf{X}_A}|\Phi_J\rangle$, where $A$ is the atom index, is the derivative coupling vector between the many-body eigenstates $|\Phi_I\rangle$ and $|\Phi_J\rangle$, and $M_A$ is the mass of the atom $A$.